ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 #### ECE 214
 - Probability and Stats
-- Most fair and easy class ever
+- Most fair and easy class in ECE
-- Literally no excuse for not getting an A, they put this here because your other courses are ass
+- Literally no excuse for not getting an A, they put this here because your other courses are terrible

 #### ECE 231
 - Cool class, you learn to work with MCUs and building computer systems